peci1/more-snooze/README.md

 A Thunderbird and Lightning addon which allows to **customize the snooze times menu when snoozing calendar event alarms**.

 Version 1.x is for Thunderbird up to version 67.
 Version 2.x is for Thunderbird 68 and newer.
+Version 3.x is for Thunderbird 78 and newer.

 ![Screenshot](doc/screenshot.png)